sjovic/library/README.md

 To run the project you should clone the repository in directory of your choosing.
 Before run project do npm install in ng-library folder.
-You can import project in Eclpise IDE and run from there or run Application.
+You can import project in IntelliJ IDEA IDE and run from there or run Application.

 # Technologies used